the-suri-project/suri-docs-old/docs/protocol/records/format.md

 ## Signature

-All records have a signature that identifies them and allows to classify them.
+All records have a signature which allows them to be identified and classified.
 The signature is the list of protocol names without arguments.

 ```:no-line-numbers